 Halloween Coloring Idea

-Decorating a Treat Bag– If you plan to have trick-or-treating or any candy collection, let students decorate a plain paper bag with Halloween decoration.
+Decorating a Treat Bag- If you plan to have trick-or-treating or any candy collection, let students decorate a plain paper bag with Halloween decorations.
 Pull up Halloween clip art on the board and let them try to recreate the images on their own Halloween bags.

 Halloween Movies– Watching a kid’s Halloween movie is another option!
 This one is easy for the teacher to plan, too.
 Make sure you’re allowed to watch the specific film you choose before planning to play it.
 Here are a few ideas from Amazon that I love!
 They are affiliate links.

 - Clifford’s Big Halloween

 Host Trick-or-Treating– You’ll need to ask for about 5-6 parents to come into the classroom to help.
 Around your classroom, you’ll have trick-or-treating stations set up.
 The students will rotate around the classroom “trick-or-treating” and collecting goodies.

 Just like with your activities discussed above, snack disbursement can happen however you want!
 I like to include them within a center.
 So one group of kiddos are eating their snacks at a time.
 Some teachers like to save the snacks and treats for movie time after the arts and crafts.
 This is a good option, too, because it keeps the kiddos quiet and busy during their movie.